rifat-sarker/restaurant-project/README.md

 # restaurant-project
-added html and css files for restaurant
+added html and css files for restaurant.